novalagung/godong/README.md

 Documentation
 ======

-Godong will register all methods of applied struct as route of `http.HandleRoute`.
+Godong will register all methods of applied struct as route on `http.HandleRoute`.

 Basically how to use godong is just by creating new instance of the controller's struct, then pass it by reference through `godong.Route`.